-This section describes how to create a security policy in the Illumio Cloud.
+This section describes how to create security policy in the Illumio Core.
 Creating a security policy is an iterative process.
 Illumio recommends creating a broad initial policy, which you can incrementally improve until you establish a sufficiently robust policy.

-See also Rule Creation Approach [11] in the "Overview of Security Policy" section.
+See also Rule Creation Approach [5] in the "Overview of Security Policy" section.